Guatemala arrests ex-president Colom on graft charges

 Also in 2009, Colom's party, the center-left National Unity of Hope party, tried to pass a law exempting the transaction from taxes.

-Colom and the nine ministers -- from a 13-member cabinet -- signed the deal setting up the transport system, baptized TransUrbano.
+Colom and the nine ministers and one deputy minister arrested signed the deal setting up the transport system, baptized TransUrbano.

-The former ministers include those who held the portfolios for finance, governance, education, defense, labor, health, and environment.
+The former ministers include those who held portfolios for finance, governance, education, defense, labor, health and environment.